geshan/geshan.github.com/posts/2025-01-26-controlled-generation-gemini.md

 <img class="center" src="/images/controlled-generation-gemini/14generated-python-code.jpg" loading="lazy" title="You can get generated python code that you can try out with Google Cloud Shell and Cloud Shell editor or on your local machine" alt="You can get generated python code that you can try out with Google Cloud Shell and Cloud Shell editor or on your local machine">

-To close the overlay, you can click `Close`.
-You can analyze that the code has `response_schema` parameter when the call is done which will have the schema you defined in the pervious step.
+Click ' Close ' to close the overlay.
+When the call is finished, you can analyze the code's `response_schema` parameter, which will have the schema you defined in the previous step.

 You can copy and run the generated Python code on Google Cloud Shell, editing the file [Cloud Shell editor](/blog/2024/01/cloud-shell-editor/), there is an example of that in this [tutorial](https://geshan.com.np/blog/2024/04/gemini-ecommerce-product-description-generator/#run-generated-python-code).
 You can also run it as a [Google Collab Notebook](https://colab.google/notebooks/) by clicking the `Open Notebook` button.

-As this tutorial is focused on `controlled generation,` we will not dive deeper into running the code.
+As this tutorial is focused on `controlled generation,` we will not explore running the code further.
 However, you can add other layers to the generated code as needed.
 For example, you can create an API with [FastAPI](https://fastapi.tiangolo.com/) or have a running app with a helpful UI using [Streamlit](https://streamlit.io/) or Google’s [Mesop](https://google.github.io/mesop/).

 Coming back to the use case, I would have directly called the Gemini API for each or multiple job posts in the single call as Gemini 2.0 flash exp has a 1 million tokens context window and got the summary in batches of 100 or 200 jobs.
 In the above example, each job took 900-1000 tokens, which would work well.
 I would also consider the cost associated with it.

-Nothing will change visually for the user; however, this enhancement will greatly improve the output quality.
+Nothing will change visually for the user; however, this enhancement will significantly improve the output quality.

+You can also try the official [controlled generation tutorial](https://github.com/GoogleCloudPlatform/generative-ai/blob/main/gemini/controlled-generation/intro_controlled_generation.ipynb) over Google Collab.

-This blog post has been written as part of #VertexAISprint and Google Cloud credits are provided for this project.
+This blog post has been written as part of #VertexAISprint, and Google Cloud credits are provided for this project.

 ## Controlled generation is useful